Get,

 Bael might have the following potential uses:

-According to animal studies, oral intake or injection of Bael fruit extract might help to lower blood glucose and hemoglobin-bound glucose levels.
-It might also help increase the level of insulin in the blood and might help the conversion of glucose in the liver.2 Certain compounds (coumarins) present in the bael fruit extract might help in the secretion of insulin from the liver and thus might be helpful in lowering blood sugar levels.2
+According to animal studies6, oral intake or injection of Bael fruit extract might help to lower blood glucose and haemoglobin-bound glucose levels.
+It might also help increase the level of insulin in the blood and might help the conversion of glucose in the liver.
+Certain compounds (coumarins) present in the bael fruit extract might help in the secretion of insulin from the liver and thus might be helpful in lowering blood sugar levels.

-Furthermore, as per a clinical trial, lowering of blood cholesterol and slight lowering of blood glucose might be possible in some patients with diabetes to whom Bael leaf extract was administered.2 However, more research is required.
-Kindly consult a doctor for serious conditions such as diabetes which must be diagnosed and treated by a doctor.
+Furthermore, as per a clinical trial2, lowering of blood cholesterol and a slight lowering of blood glucose might be possible in some patients with diabetes to whom Bael leaf extract was administered.
+However, more research is required.
+Kindly consult a doctor for serious conditions such as diabetes, which must be diagnosed and treated by a doctor.

 Bael might have stomach protective effects.
 Stomach ulcers are mainly formed due to the accumulation of free radicals in the stomach cells (oxidative stress).
-Bael might exhibit antiulcer properties through its potential antioxidant activity and might eliminate the oxidative stress in the stomach lining and ulcer formation.
-Additionally, the unripe Bael fruit might help with the damage to the stomach lining induced by absolute ethanol (alcohol) in the stomach.2 However, more research is required.
-Kindly consult a doctor, please do not self-medicate.
+Bael might exhibit antiulcer properties through its potential antioxidant activity and might eliminate the oxidative stress in the stomach lining and ulcer formation7.
+Additionally, the unripe Bael fruit might help with the damage to the stomach lining induced by absolute ethanol (alcohol) in the stomach2.
+However, more research is required.
+Kindly consult a doctor.
+Please do not self-medicate.

 Dr. Rajeev Singh, BAMS